-If ‘dunno’ is the answer to your questions about favourite colours or themes, set up a Pinterest pinboard and invite your offspring to add photos that appeal.
-Good key words to kick things off include ‘retro’, ‘monochrome’, ‘tropical’ and Scandi’.
+If ‘dunno’ is the answer to your questions about favorite colors or themes, set up a Pinterest pinboard and invite your offspring to add photos that appeal.
+Good keywords to kick things off include ‘retro’, ‘monochrome’, ‘tropical’ and Scandi’.
 Complete disinterest is basically a green light to do what you want, so don’t lose it if you’re not getting the desired feedback.

 More likely, your child will get carried away with suggestions, and you’ll need to diplomatically rein things in.
-Explain how the most successful schemes have one or two core colours, then go to Homesense, Ikea or Dunelm for inexpensive accessories that will bring in pattern and texture.
+Explain how the most successful schemes have one or two core colors, then find inexpensive accessories that will bring in pattern and texture.

 The main difference between a teenager’s bedroom and any other age group is they essentially live in them.
 Approach the layout like a studio apartment and include an area for lounging with friends (bean bags are gold for those who can still get up off the floor without grunting), and a desk for homework/gaming.

 If space is tight but you have high-ish ceilings, get the bed up off the floor and you’ll effectively double the room size.
 Layered lighting, with adjustable lamps by the bed and desk, will prevent eyestrain while they are glued to screens.
 Speaking of which, save the biggest one for a family room to ensure you see them beyond meal times.

 Allow teens to express their sense of style and achieve a space that feels their own via the walls.
 Temporary solutions can be easily switched once they’ve left home so look for teenage bedroom ideas that can be removed easily.
 Framed photos of friends and band posters are to be encouraged, graffiti and anything X-rated, not so much.
 Wall decals and stickers will do minimum damage to the plasterwork, or use picture shelves to prevent the wall acne fallout of excessive Blu-Tack.